 - Health and Medical Record – Every participant must have an up-to-date "Health and Medical Record."
 They must meet all health restrictions to be permitted to go on trail.
-Any food allergies or dietary restrictions must be communicated to Northern Tier at least 45 days prior to arrival (218-365-4811).

 - Swim Classification Form – Leaders and participants must complete a swim test prior to arrival at a Northern Tier base.
 Each leader and participant must be rated a "Swimmer" using the BSA swim text.

 - Crew Roster – Should be submitted prior to arrival